ibmresilient/resilient-community-apps/fn_elasticsearch/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Functions to query Elasticsearch with incident or artifact data**
+**The app queries Elasticsearch using SOAR incident or artifact data.**

  ![screenshot: main](./doc/screenshots/main.png) <!-- ::CHANGE_ME:: -->

-Allows users of the SOAR Platform to connect to and query an ElasticSearch Database.
-Users can specify the location of a remote ElasticSearch instance and query this instance for data through the Resilient Platform
+Allows users of the SOAR to connect to and query an ElasticSearch database.
+Users can specify the location of a remote ElasticSearch instance and query this instance for data within SOAR.

 Queries provided to the function must be properly formed to work.
-Please review the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/search-request-body.html) for examples on how to form your query.
-A number of example queries are available when setting up the function in a workflow.
+Please review the [ElasticSearch documentation]for examples on how to form your query.
+A number of example queries are available when setting up the function in a workflow. (https://www.elastic.co/guide/en/elasticsearch/reference/6.3/search-request-body.html)

-**Important caveat: Your ElasticSearch library version must match the major ElasticSearch version as breaking changes may be introduced as new releases are announced.
-This integration handles for recent version changes.**
+**Important caveat: Your ElasticSearch library version must match the major ElasticSearch version since changes might be introduced with each release.
+This app supports the recent version changes.**

-Two options are available for connection:
-HTTP connection to localhost or remote
-HTTPS connection with username:password authentication
+Two options are available for connection, HTTP connection to localhost or remote HTTPS connection with username and password authentication.

 ### Key Features
 <!--